-One of the most-requested additions for the HomePod since its launch has been the ability to set multiple timers.
-While there have been hacks and tricks you could try to jury-rig this functionality, with the launch of iOS 12 and the subsequent HomePod software update, you can now set multiple timers without any additional hassle.
+The HomePod and HomePod mini are great for setting timers, but did you know that you can specify more than one at a time?
+While there have been hacks and tricks you could try to jury-rig this functionality in the past, with the launch of iOS 12 and the subsequent HomePod software update, you can set multiple timers without any additional hassle.
 Here's how to set multiple timers on HomePod or HomePod mini.

-Make sure that your HomePod is up to date
+Make sure that your HomePod or HomePod mini is up to date

-How to set multiple timers on your HomePod
+How to set multiple timers on HomePod or HomePod mini

-Setting multiple timers on your HomePod is as simple as asking Siri for them.
+Setting multiple timers on your HomePod or HomePod mini is as simple as asking Siri for them.

 - Say "Hey Siri" or tap and hold on the display on the top of your HomePod to activate Siri.

-- Say "Set a timer for [an amount of time]" to set your first timer.
-Optionally, you can give your timer a name when setting it up by saying something like "Set a steak timer for [an amount of time]" if you want.
+- Say "Set a timer for (amount of time)" to set your first timer.
+Optionally, you can give your timer a name when setting it up by saying something like "Set a steak timer for (amount of time)" if you want.

 - Activate Siri again.

-- Say "Set a timer for [an amount of time]" to set your second timer.
+- Say "Set a timer for (amount of time)" to set your second timer.
 You can also name this timer if you'd like.

 - Repeat these steps to continue setting timers.

-Once your timers are set, you can ask Siri about the progress on any individual timer by asking about it directly (e.g. "Hey Siri, how is my steak timer?").
-You can also say "Hey Siri, how are my timers?" to get a status update on all of your active timers.
+Once your timers are running, you can ask Siri about the progress on an individual timer by asking about it directly (e.g., "Hey Siri, how is my steak timer?").
+You can also say, "Hey Siri, how are my timers?" to get a status update on all of your active timers.

-If you have any questions about setting multiple timers on your HomePod, ask away in the comments, we are here to help!
+If you have any questions about setting multiple timers on your HomePod or HomePod mini, ask away in the comments, we are here to help!